 Chapter 23: Your Turn

-The phone was still warm in her hand when she set it on the counter.
+The phone was still warm when she set it on the counter.

 “It could go either way,” Margaret had said.
 “Chen’s case is solid.
-But the DA knows who lived in that building and who didn’t, and juries have memories.”
+But the DA knows who lived in that building and who didn’t, and there’s a calculation that happens in that office that has nothing to do with evidence.”

-She left the phone on the counter.
 Some threads don’t close.
-You name them and you carry them and that has to be enough.
+You name them and you carry them and you check on them when you can.

 “Hi,” she said.